feliipeliima/feliipeliima/README.md

-### Oii 👋
+### Hi 👋

-- 🔭 I’m currently working at PMS
+- 🔭 I’m currently working at OTTRANS
-- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT and REACT NATIVE
+- 🌱 I’m currently learning JAVASCRIPT and REACT NATIVE
 - 📫 How to reach me: @feliipeliima